RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psql/README.md

 5. Navigate to the `scripts` directory in the demonstration.
 6. Edit the file `scripts/options/sql_postgres.json` with a text editor:

     a.
 Verify and, if required, modify the values within the `database_connection` section to match the setting of the database you are using.

     b.
-If you want to deploy a 32-bit enterprise server instance, or build the application from the source, you must change the configuration:

-       Change the `is64bit` and/or the `product` options as required.
+If you want to deploy a 32-bit enterprise server instance, or build the application from the source, you must change the configuration by updating the `is64bit` and/or the `product` options as required.

     For example, `"product"="EDz"` indicates that you will build the application from the sources and `"product"="ES"` indicates that the pre-built programs will be used.

 7. Run the following python script from the `scripts` directory with the specified option to create the enterprise server instance, and to deploy the application: